karlaflopezm/Module_11/README.md

 Prerequisites: Ensure you have Python installed along with necessary libraries such as matplotlib and pandas.

-Run the Notebook: The analysis is contained within the Jupyter Notebook (part_2_mars_weather.ipynb).
+Run the Notebook: The analysis is contained within the Jupyter Notebook.
 Open it and execute the cells to generate the visualizations.

 Explore the Results: Analyze the provided graphs and data to draw conclusions about Martian weather patterns.